Sectarian violence in Iraq: Sectarian violence under Saddam Hussein

 In 1979, Saddam Hussein formally became the president of Iraq after Ahmed Hassan al-Bakr resigned due to health issues.
 Under Hussein's rule, the system in which citizens, organizations, and parties were monitored intensified in order to prevent losing political dominance over Iraq.
 Hussein assured full loyalty through extensive monitoring and by getting rid of any potential political opponent.
 Only six days after his formal installment, Hussein had 66 members of the Ba'ath party arrested and some of them killed, in what is known as the Khuld Purge, because he doubted their loyalties.
 This event set the stage for the next decades in which figures who were suspected of being disloyal to him could face years of imprisonment.
 Since many of those considered to be enemies or disloyal were of another sectarian background, sectarian tensions increased as well.
 For example, Kurdish, Shi'ite, and Iranian citizens were being deported out of Iraq with the motivation of being foreigners, which was often referred to as an act of sectarian cleansing at that time.

 The sectarian tensions surfaced with the Iranian Revolution and the outbreak of the Iran-Iraq War in 1980.
-In 1979 the Iranian Revolution took place under the leadership of Shi'ite Grand Ayatollah Ruhollah Khomeini when he ousted the Iranian monarch Shah Reza Pahlavi and paved the way for the establishment of the Islamic Republic of Iran.
-Khomeini started a propaganda campaign aimed at Shi'ites in Iraq encouraging them to follow the ideologies of the Iranian Revolution and to revolt against the Sunni dominated regime of Hussein in order to eventually overthrow it.
+In 1979 the Iranian Revolution took place under the leadership of Shi'ite Grand Ayatollah Ruhollah Khomeini when he ousted the Pahlavi dynasty and paved the way for the establishment of the Islamic Republic of Iran.
+Khomeini started a propaganda campaign aimed at Shi'ites in Iraq encouraging them to follow the Khomeinist ideology and to revolt against the Sunni dominated regime of Hussein in order to eventually overthrow it.
 In 1980, Hussein declared war on Iran and tried to annex the oil-rich Iranian Khuzestan province.
 The reasons for going to war included Hussein's belief that Iran had broken the 1975 Algiers Agreement concerning the waterway and was interfering in Iraqi politics.
 Yet despite these political and economic motivations to go to war, the war was also fought on religious grounds.
 As Hussein later recalled, Khomeini had believed that the Shi'ite population in Southern Iraq would follow him, but they did not do so and remained loyal to Iraq, fighting the Iranians.